qBioTurin/From-Data-to-Models/README.md

 ## Required Tools

-To run the examples and participate in the hands-on activities, the following tools are required:
+To run the examples and participate in the hands-on activities, the following tools are required.

+Note: Docker and R are already installed on the HPC servers provided for the course.
+Local installation is optional.

 ### 1. GreatSPN
 Graphical tool for drawing and simulating Petri Nets.